-- The loss of tree will be mitigated by replacement or monetary compensation.
-If the neighbor does not agree to compensation structural soil could be used to preserve the tree. - Chris Barcello owner of American Stump Removal submitted a letter stated: I have 2 stump grinders that have the capability of grinding a stump up to 2' deep and within inches of a wall face....I will need access for my equipment at least 4 feet wide.
+- The most recent site investigation had determined the reason for sparse foliage is the hemlock woolly adelgid (Adelges tsugae) disease which had significantly progressed since the tree inventory was done. - Chris Barcello owner of American Stump Removal submitted a letter stated: I have 2 stump grinders that have the capability of grinding a stump up to 2' deep and within inches of a wall face....I will need access for my equipment at least 4 feet wide.